debug45/PermissionWizard/README.md

 You can contact me on [Telegram](https://t.me/debug45) and [LinkedIn](https://linkedin.com/in/debug45).
 If you find an issue, please [tell](https://github.com/debug45/PermissionWizard/issues/new) about it.

 Library is released under the MIT license.
-The permission type icons and localized names belong to Apple, their use is regulated by the company rules.
+The permission type icons and localized strings belong to Apple, their use is regulated by the company rules.

 If **PermissionWizard** is useful for you please star this repository.
 Thank you! 👍